HOW TO FIND THE PERFECT PROPERTY IN COSTA BLANCA

 - Bringing children or pets?
 Again we can help advise regarding these, also regarding the elderly or disabled.

-Maybe before considering the property & location, one should try to visualise the lifestyle you intend to enjoy – whether for holiday periods or full time residential occupation.
+Maybe before considering the Spanish property & location, one should try to visualise the lifestyle you intend to enjoy – whether for holiday periods or full time residential occupation

 Likewise, many crave a big sea view, whilst others spurn the magnetic attraction of the sea for something which is more ‘real Spain’.
 Because the sea view locations are so popular with so many, property prices in this situation will always be much more expensive, and licensed building plots are almost impossible to find in the more desirable locations.
-Because of the constant demand over the years, you will often find that this kind of property had been built ‘cheek by jowl’ on comparatively small plots and seclusion can have been compromised.
+Because of the constant demand over the years, you will often find that this kind of property had been built close to neighbours on comparatively small plots and seclusion could have been compromised.

 Each buyer must carefully consider which type of location suits their intended lifestyle best, and adjust their budget and aspirations accordingly.
-Also please bear in mind that the type of location might dictate the type of property available.
+Also please, bear in mind that the type of location might dictate the type of property available.
 First-line seafront will mean an apartment, one or several floors above a restaurant or shop (or a monster budget for a house in this position – anything can be done – at a price!)
 A house within a traditional town or village will mean (not unreasonably) a townhouse – traditional or new build, which may have a cool, shady courtyard garden or roof terrace area, or indeed both.
-For those wishing to find employment or start businesses here, you will either need to be proficient in Spanish or to be based within a comfortable distance of a community of your own nationality.

-In the time we have lived in Moraira, we have noticed how the demographic of immigration from the northern European countries has changed.
+Over the last few years, we have noticed how the demographics of the area has changed.
 No longer are the obvious delights of the Mediterranean lifestyle the exclusive privilege of the retired and middle-aged.
-We have witnessed a steadily growing trend for young couples to either bring young families here or planning to start their family here, not just for the climate and relaxed lifestyle, but for the low crime rate, limited political interference and traditional family values which seem to have become forever lost in the UK, and maybe other parts of northern Europe, too.
-Apart from the fresh and vibrant work and business opportunities within the cosmopolitan ex-pat community, schooling (along with comprehensive healthcare) is of a very high standard.
-There are several good English/Spanish speaking international schools and colleges catering from pre-school age through to university, all within the Moraira, Calpe and Javea areas.
-Notwithstanding this, many enlightened parents choose to send their children of younger ages to the local Spanish schools, where the children (and the parents) have great opportunities to better integrate, not just in terms of the Spanish language and lifestyle, but with people from other countries such as Germany, France, Netherlands, Switzerland and Scandinavia etc.
+There is now a steadily growing trend for young couples to either bring young families here or planning to start their family here, not just for the climate and relaxed lifestyle, but for the low crime rate, limited political interference and traditional family values which seem to have become lost in the UK, and maybe other parts of northern Europe, too.
+As schooling is important for families, there are now several good English/Spanish speaking international schools and colleges catering from pre-school age through to university, all within the Moraira, Calpe and Javea areas.

 Whilst the Spaniards don’t exactly enjoy a great reputation as animal lovers, pets are very well catered for here, there is no shortage of veterinary practices, both excellent Spanish ones and various other nationalities.
 Please don’t buy a cat or dog specifically to bring out here with you – there are cat and dog rescue centres in all the main towns here, full to overflowing with lovable and worthy candidates!